sarang-portfolio/FluxKart/README.md

 FluxKart is a Node.js-based backend service designed to identify and track customer identities across multiple purchases.
 The service uses Express.js, TypeScript, PostgreSQL, and Sequelize as its primary technology stack.

+### Live Server

+You can access the live version of the application here: [https://fluxkart-y927.onrender.com](https://fluxkart-y927.onrender.com)

 ## Tech Stack

 - **Node.js**